effective cold calling techniques, tips and methods for selling and sales training

 You are however the ultimate owner of the relationship and responsibility - whatever your title - if you want to be.

 How you meet your commitments to your customer counts more than your job title or job description.
-It's a matter of personal integrity.
+It's a matter of personal integrity and professionalism.

 You have a responsibility for all relationships that you begin: to your customer contacts - and arguably a personal commitment which transcends organizational systems and policies.
 Many customers, especially personal contacts who put great faith in you at the beginning of the relationship, will expect and appreciate your staying in touch - if only as a last resort in the event of unresolved problems.